 Talk to us about your approach to music playlist curation, do you have some key do’s and dont's?

 Firstly I try to understand what my client is trying to achieve, be that creating a great ambience, extending dwell time or articulating their brand personality.
 From this we discuss their customer demographic, when they visit, how long they stay and how the playlist tempos should flow across each part of the week.

 How is playlisting for a bar, restaurant, retail store or hotel, different than playlisting at home or for personal listening on-the-go?

 It’s entirely different, it’s for them (and their aims) and not for me.
-I put myself in the client’s shoes and drill down into what they are trying to achieve.
-Their customers are spending money with them and I am extremely mindful of curating a positive visit experience, one that hopefully drives them to return and tell their friends about that experience.
+I put myself in their shoes and drill down into what they are trying to achieve.
+Their customers are spending money with them and I am extremely mindful of curating a positive visit experience, one that hopefully drives them to return and tell their friends about it.

 Tell us more about the client(s) you’ve worked with using the Open Ear platform.
 What was your thought process?

-The first question I always ask is about how much control they’d like to give their Managers over the music content - hands-on or hands-off.
+The first question I always ask is about how much control they’d like to give their managers over the music content - hands-on or hands-off.
 At Open Ear, our music platform can playback from a collection of day-parted playlists, all set to a schedule previously agreed with the brand champion.
-Though if they’d like their Managers to be able to interact with these approved playlists and call and action any of them, so that they can match footfall to tempo or genre at any given moment, then we have a great App for that too.
+Though if they’d like their managers to be able to interact with these approved playlists and call and action them to match footfall to tempo or genre at any given moment, then we have a great app for that too.